SapphireSlash/F.W.S.F.R.S/KEY.md

 # Key
-If you are gonna contribute, look out for these things.
+If you are gonna contribute, look out for these names/brands.

 ## Font Names
 Adobe Caslon